Innovations to support the Group’s competitiveness

 - 2008: natural diatomite for laminates and BarrisurfTM (a very flat kaolin with a "barrier effect")

-- 2009: a new carbon black for conductive plastics, and a new product with a nanometric dimension for hardened UV varnishes
+- 2009: a new carbon black for the C-THERM conductive plastics, and a new nanometric product for ultraviolet-hardened coatings

-- 2010: CynergyTM (an additive combining filtration and stabilization of beer)
+- 2010: Celite CynergyTM (an additive combining filtration and stabilization of beer)

 - 2011: Extension of the “Quick Dry™” monolithic refractories range for safer linings (no hydrogen given off during drying) and significantly shorter installation times (faster drying);

-- 2012: Agrical Pro, a natural product to protect olives against insect attack.
+- 2012: Argical Pro, a natural product to protect olives against insect attack;

 Innovation to accelerate the Group’s internal growth